fuzzymfx/fuzzymfx.github.io/content/current.md

 - Rendering Engine
   - ~~Color coding elements~~
-  - Fixed bounding box dimenstions to standardize the console printing
+  - Fixed bounding box dimenstions to standardize the rendering area
   - Render most common markdown syntaxes
     - The primary issue here is **rendering nested syntax**, lists, blockquotes, etc. The current implementation is stateless, and thus doesn't pertain any information about the previous element.
 My main focus is figuring out a way to implement this.
   - Custom alignment implementation
+  - ~~Custom scrolling mechanism for more granular control~~
+    - Fix re-rendering errors when manually scrolled

 - ~~Templating Engine~~
   - ~~Optional conf file to specify colors for a template~~
 - ~~Improving accesibility, readability, and usability~~